Revisiting Neutrino Masses In Clockwork Models: Non-local Clockwork Models

 $\Lambda_i$ denotes eigenvectors of the unperturbed matrix for the CN-CW case.
 In a general scenario, $f(q^{(1)},q^{(2)},q^{(3)},...,q^{(n)})$ will be a function depending on $q^{(i)}$ coupling strength.
 Once again the leading order corrections are of the second order with respect to p.

-The KK mass spectrum for Clockwork gears and their coupling strength with SM neutrino is shown in Fig. \ref{CNCW-mass}.
-For this scenario n = 20 gears are considered with $m_i$ = 1 TeV, $q_i^{(j)}$ = -2 $\forall$ i,j .

-Fig. \ref{CNCW-local} demonstrates the localization of different eigenvectors in CW fields on different sites.
-The Yukawa coupling strength to SM neutrino y is considered to be 0.1.
+The KK mass spectrum for Clockwork gears and their coupling strength produced between $K^{th}$ mass mode and SM neutrino for benchmark points is shown in Fig. \ref{CNCW-mass}.
+Fig. \ref{CNCW-local} demonstrates the localization of different eigenvectors in CW fields on different sites before Higgs achieves vev.
+The BP parameters for this model are listed in Table \ref{tab:bp_points_3}.

-As is evident from the BP of CN-CW the difference in hierarchy produced in this model is not much from the NNN-CW model.\\ Apart from retaining the clockwork nature of left-right chiral fields in non-local extensions, we can consider both-sided non-local CW extensions too.
-Hamiltonian for this scenario is given by \cite{tropper2021randomness}
+As is evident from the BP of CN-CW in Table \ref{tab:bp_points_3}, the difference in hierarchy produced in this model is not significant from the NNN-CW model.\\ Apart from retaining the clockwork nature of left-right chiral fields in non-local extensions, we can consider both-sided non-local CW extensions too.
+Hamiltonian for this scenario is given by \cite{PhysRevD.103.015001}

 The Hamiltonian considered is long-range hopping strength decaying Hamiltonian.
 Dirac mass matrix for this Hamiltonian in $\{\overline{L}_1,\overline{L}_2,...\overline{L}_n \} $ and $\{R_1,R_2,....R_{n+1} \}$ basis is given by